Course syllabus for Physiotherapeutic Perspectives on Global Health

 Specific entry requirements

-At least 2 years of full-time studies on a study programme in Physiotherapy and a very good command of English equivalent to a TOEFL score of 550.
+At least 2 years of full-time studies on a study programme in Physiotherapy and a very good command of English.

 Outcomes